 Record this message and collect information for an investigation.
-Then, contact your local customer support (refer to the Section "Collecting Troubleshooting Information").
+Then, contact field engineers (refer to the Section "Collecting Troubleshooting Information").

 After this phenomena occurs, restart the node in which the message was displayed.

 type, rid indicates the event information, pclass, prid indicates resource controller information, and code1 the information for investigation.